 With slip-on chef shoes, cooks can easily avoid the above problems.
 However, it is vital to select a model that can hold the heels firmly.
 Crocs are a popular brand for this, and while chef shoes with heel straps are safe, they might lack in the comfort department.

-Find the Best Chef Shoes: Summing it All Up
+Finding the Best Chef Shoes: In Summary

 Some brands took this challenge to heart, and have already delivered wonderful products.
 A good piece of news is that the chef shoe manufacturing industry is ever evolving.
 Specialized footwear for the working-class hero is gaining traction year over year across all industries, not simply food service.
 Sometimes it boils down not to innovation, but instead to regulation.